CAcertOrg/cacert-infradocs/docs/systems/monitor.rst

 The system configuration is managed via Puppet profiles.
 There should be no configuration items outside of the Puppet repository.

-.. todo:: move more configuration of :doc:`monitor` to Puppet code
+.. todo:: move more configuration of monitor to Puppet code

 Keys and X.509 certificates
 ---------------------------